-The “A/C Mod” is one of the most popular upgrades for Casitas.
+The “A/C Mod” is one of the most popular upgrades for 2018 and older Casitas.
 From the factory, the roof mounted air conditioner fan runs constantly and the compressor cycles on and off.
 It’s noisy and wasteful.
 Also, the mechanical temperature dial is hard to set because there are no numbers.
 The “mod” is to install a digital thermostat to control the roof top unit and the propane furnace (if equipped).
 The thermostat cycles power to the A/C via a relay so the whole thing shuts off when it’s not called for.

 I can’t take credit for inventing the mod, that goes to Gene from the Casita forum, and Larry from Little House Customs for installing hundreds of them.

 This article summarizes the installation.
 For detailed instructions, see this PDF document.

 I use a battery powered Honeywell non-programmable thermostat model RTH111B.
 It’s available from the Amazon link, Home Depot or Lowes.
 I tried the fancier backlit model, but it’s more expensive, the batteries don’t last as long, and I had a bad one out of the box once.

 The “magic” relay takes 12 volt DC current from the thermostat and cycles 120 volt AC power to the roof A/C unit is available from Mouser.
 Also needed are a pair of yellow 12 gauge female spade connectors and a pair of blue 16 gauge .187 female spade connectors as seen in the photo.

 The blue outlet box is a standard “old work” style box with the tabs and screws removed and the bump drilled out of the bottom so the relay will lay down flat.
 Stainless screws are used to secure the relay in the box.
 Not pictured is a solid outlet box cover screws in place on top to seal it.